modcrypto/bitnexus/README.md

-BitcoinNode Core
+BitNexus (BitcoinNode Community Take Over Coin)
 ===============================

 http://btnodes.online

-What is BitcoinNode?
+What is BitNexus (BitcoinNode)?
 ----------------

-Bitcoin Nodes (BTN) is a version of Bitcoin launched in 2018, with an alternative architecture.
-BTN-network is based on Nodes, also known as Master Nodes.
+BitNexus (BTNX) is a community take over coin, which rebanded from BitcoinNode(BTN) with an alternative architecture.
+BTNX-network is based on Nodes, also known as Master Nodes.

 ### Description:

 1. Cryptographically secured
 2. Built on top of Bitcoin and Dash
-3. Master Nodes get 80% reward for their work.
+3. Master Nodes get 50% to %200 reward depends on their level.

 ### Highlights:

 1. Fast
 2. Secure
 3. Anonymous
+4. Multi-Level Masternodes
+5. X16S Algorithm

 ### Specifications:

-1. Master Nodes 80% Block Reward
-2. Block time: 150 sec.
+1. Block time: 150 sec.
-3. Block reward 50 BTN.
-Decreases 8,33% YoY
+2. Block reward 20 BTNX.
+For miner (POW: X16S) 50% (10 BTNX).
-4. Supply: 21,000,000
+3. Supply: 21,000,000
+4. Two level of Master Node.
-5. Required 10,000 BTN for Master Node
+   - Level 1 : Required 10,000 BTN get 50%  of reward.
+(10 BTNX)
-6. 1.0% Premine
+   - Level 2 : Required 50,000 BTN get 200% of reward.
+(40 BTNX)
+5. 0.0% Premine (Developer Premine had blocked.)
-7. Dark Gravity Wave
+6. Dark Gravity Wave

 Additional information, wallets, specifications & roadmap: http://btnodes.online

 License
 -------

-BitcoinNode Core is released under the terms of the MIT license.
+BitNexus Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process